+It is essential that the wing is properly folded and packed.
 In case of long-term storage it is advisable, if possible, that the wing is not compressed and it should be stored loosely without direct contact with the ground.
 Humidity and heating can have an adverse effect on the equipment.

-7.3 CHECKS AND INSPECTIONS
+7.3 CHECKS AND INSPECTION

-The KOYOT 4 must be periodically serviced.
-An inspection must be scheduled every 100 flying hours or every two years whichever comes first (EN/LTF norm).
+A complete inspection must be scheduled every 100 flying hours or every 24 months, whichever comes first (EN/LTF norm).

 We strongly recommend that any repairs should be done in a specialist repair shop by qualified personnel.
+A thorough pre-flight check must be performed before every flight.